Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 - You have **:d20-adv: Advantage**{ .d20 } on **:d20-save: WIS/INT/CHA Save**{ .d20 } against spells and other magical effect.
 - You can't have **:d20-dis: Disadvatage**{ .d20 } on Dexterity-based weapon attacks.
 - You are under the effect of [:spell-lv1: Detect Magic](../../spells/description/core/level-1.md#detect-magic) spell.
-This does not require Concentration, though it's only active for 1 minute.
+This does not require Concentration, though the duration last so long your Sorcerous Focus is active.

 You can use this feature **twice** without suffering adverse effects.
 Each additional use before a **:rest-long: Long Rest** imposes 1 level of **Exhaustion**{ .cond }.